arunt1204/ae-atOpt-pact2018/Artifact-Evaluation/Artifact-Evaluation-Manual/README.md

 Hardware pre-requisities:
 -------------------------
-Any of the following architectures:
+We recommend the following architectures any of the following architectures:
-* Two Intel-based System with each system having 32 cores (32 CPUs).
+* An Intel System with two nodes, each node having 32 cores (32 CPUs).
 Total 64 cores.
-* Two AMD-based System with each system having 16 cores (16 CPUs).
+* An AMD System, with two nodes, each node having 16 cores (16 CPUs).
 Total 32 cores.

 Software pre-requisites:
 ------------------------
-1) For Manual evalution, the below required software needs to be installed in any one of the system.
+1) For Manual evalution, the below required software needs to be installed in the system.
 * g++ (preferred version 5.4.0)
 * Apache ant software (preferred version 1.9.6 )
 * Java software